Recently viewed 0

 In the early 1900’s traveling to the park was quite limited due to the lack of accessibility.
 In 1927 construction began on a 1.1mile tunnel through the Pine Creek Canyon wall connecting Zion Park and Mount Carmel Junction.
 Construction was done using common mining techniques as opposed to the traditional tunneling techniques that were used in the day.
 Construction was completed in 1930 with a total cost of $503,000 (about $8,000,000 today).
 Six “galleries” or large window-type openings were placed throughout the tunnel to provide light and a place to remove debris from the construction out into the canyon below.
 Today these windows provide light, ventilation, and glimpses of the majestic ravine.

-Although hiking is the most popular attraction in the park, visitors also enjoy bicycling, scenic driving, camping, canyoneering and of course stunning photography opportunities.
-Zion National Park lodging is found in the cities lying on the outskirts of the park, including Springdale, UT and Mount Carmel Junction, UT.
+Although hiking is the most popular attraction in the park, visitors also enjoy bicycling, scenic driving, camping, canyoneering, and of course stunning photography opportunities.
+Zion National Park lodging is found in the cities lying on the outskirts of the park, including Springdale, UT, and Mount Carmel Junction, UT.
 Springdale is a small year-round tourism-based city, just outside of Zion.
 The town boasts art galleries, restaurants, shopping, outdoor supply stores, and museums.
 The most popular lodging for families and tourists in the area are not the extremely busy hotels, but the array of Zion National Park vacation homes.
-The vacation homes and pet friendly cabin rentals near Zion in the city of Springdale, Kanab, or Mount Carmel, Utah offer guests an abundance of space to unwind, recoup, and enjoy spending some downtime.
-Vacation rentals in the area provide not only privacy and seclusion, but also magnificent views of the surrounding landscape from your own personal outdoor space.
-Zion Vacation Rentals are also an affordable way for larger groups to stay together, while still being able to retire in individual spaces and bedrooms.
+The vacation homes and pet-friendly cabin rentals near Zion in the city of Springdale, Kanab, or Mount Carmel, Utah offer guests an abundance of space to unwind, recoup, and enjoy spending some downtime.
+Vacation rentals in the area provide not only privacy and seclusion but also magnificent views of the surrounding landscape from your own personal outdoor space.
+Zion National Park Lodging is also an affordable way for larger groups to stay together, while still being able to retire in individual spaces and bedrooms.

 This website uses cookies to ensure you get the best experience on our website.
 Learn More